 Sleep Tips for Young Babies

-To help you get off to a good start with your baby’s sleep, the specialist sleep experts Millpond Sleep Clinic have put together their top tips for those early few weeks.
+To help you get off to a good start with your baby’s sleep, the specialist sleep experts Millpond Sleep Clinic have put together their sleep tips for young babies.

 1. Babies are born with no internal body clocks.
 You can help teach your baby the difference between day and night by taking them out for daily walks in the fresh air.

 2. So your baby knows when it’s time to sleep have a short winding down bedtime routine that you follow every night.
 In the early days they won’t fully understand this, but gradually he/she will know these simple steps mean sleep is coming.

 3. Have a simple short bedtime routine that might include:

 - Taking your baby away from the rest of the family to calm down from the activities of the day – do this an hour before bedtime.

 - Dim the bedroom lights.
 Prepare your baby gently for the bath.

 - Relax your baby with a warm soothing bath.
 Don’t engage in playtime in the bath just before bed.